Blaiski/agileInsight.github.io/index.md

 # Welcome to AgileInsight Profile Page

 AgileInsight is a vscode extension created as part of my doctoral research.
-As user, it offers you the following benefits:
+As user, it offers you the following:
 ### Artefact Traceability Benefits:
 - Integrates your agile dashboard such as Jira or Trello into your vscode development envrionment
 - Allows to inspect, read, comment on, and do all the common actions on your cards right within vscode